Lukaku hints at Belgium retirement after Euro 2020

 "I'm 25, I'm like, I'm not even in my prime yet.
 So I still see [younger players] as competition right now because they try to take my spot and I don't want to give it up to them.
 So like another two years, and then they can have it."

-Lukaku added he fears the next generation lack drive due to the finances given to youngsters today.
+Lukaku said he fears the next generation lack drive due to the finances given to youngsters today.

 "Because with soccer now, at the minute, there's a lot of money involved at a young age," he said.